 The FA Referee Course has been recently modified by The FA and is a practically based course.
 It is the first step that any budding referee will need to take.

-As well as attending the course candidates are required to successfully pass examinations, and if they are aged 16+, attend an FA Safeguarding Children Workshop and complete a Criminal Records check.
+As well as attending the course candidates are required to successfully pass examinations, and if they are aged 16+, attend an FA Safeguarding Children Workshop and complete a Criminal Records Check.

 The following flowchart shows the various modules offered within The FA Referee Course.

 The FA Referee Course costs £195.
 This price includes all course resources, referee registration fee with LRCFA, a full set of referee kit and equipment, the cost of a safeguarding children workshop, a Criminal Records Check (CRC) if applicable and one year’s membership to the Referees’ Association.